NancyZhang26/silly_blog/posts/clubbingpackagept2.md

 <h3>Lucky Strike</h3>

 Lucky Strike was highkey kind of bougie.
 The whole thing has 2+ floors, with the first floor being an arcade, and the second one being a bowling venue.
-The red lights were somehow sketchy.
+The red neon lights were somehow sketchy.

 I was way too sober for this, being 1-on-1 with Watty, who cherishes his words more than his bank account. ***<u>I immediately ordered an Espresso Martini and chugged it.***</u> Ew it just tastes like sugary water.
 Gave me the ick, but luckily some dizziness too.